frankxjkuang/bing-wallpaper/README.md

 <details>
 <summary>Description</summary>

-> In the heart of Japan, where the past and future intertwine, lies a city pulsating with life and culture—Osaka.
-Traditionally an economic hub, Osaka has twice served briefly as the imperial capital, once in the 7th and once in the 8th century.
-It flourished culturally during the Edo period (1603–1867) and became a major industrial center after the Meiji Restoration in1868, which restored imperial rule to Japan.
+> In the heart of Japan lies a city pulsating with life and culture—Osaka.
+Having twice served briefly as the imperial capital in the 7th and 8th centuries, by the late 19th century it had become a major industrial center.
 >
-> Known as the 'Nation's Kitchen,' Osaka boasts a culinary scene that tantalizes taste buds with dishes like takoyaki, a ball-shaped fried cake stuffed with chopped octopus, and okonomiyaki, a savory pancake loaded with cabbage, meat, and various toppings.
-But the city's charm isn't just in its gastronomic delights.
-Step into the past's embrace at Osaka Castle, a majestic relic of Japan's rich history and a symbol of unwavering resilience.
-Wander through the gardens of Shitenno-ji Temple, one of the oldest Buddhist temples in the country and an oasis of tranquility amidst the bustling city.
+> Now known as the 'Nation's Kitchen,' Osaka boasts a culinary scene that tantalizes taste buds with dishes like takoyaki, a ball-shaped fried cake stuffed with octopus, and okonomiyaki, a savory pancake.
+But the city boasts more than gastronomic delights.
+Step into the past's embrace at Osaka Castle, a majestic relic of Japanese history built in the late 16th century.
+Wander through the gardens of Shitenno-ji Temple, one of Japan's oldest Buddhist temples and an oasis of tranquility amidst the bustling city.
 Explore Dōtonbori, a district known for its dazzling neon billboards, including the famous Glico Running Man and the towering mechanized crab sign of Kani Dōraku restaurant.
 Every corner of Osaka is a journey through time and flavors.
 >
 >